AI Augmented Edge and Fog Computing: Trends and Challenges: Conclusions

 \section{Conclusions}

-This work conducts an extensive literature review of the methods concerned with AI-based augmentation of Fog systems.
-We discuss diverse state-of-the-art techniques for Fog resource management, specifically for optimal AI deployment, workload scheduling and system maintenance.
-There is significant overlap across different decision domains in terms of the used AI models.
-This overlap suggests the importance of certain design decisions over others and hints at the possible gaps of current research.
+This work conducts an extensive literature review of the methods concerned with AI-based augmentation of Fog systems. \blue{We discuss diverse state-of-the-art techniques for Fog resource management, specifically for optimal AI deployment, workload scheduling and system maintenance.
+We consider two kinds of AI models: AI \textit{on} and AI \textit{for} Fog computing.
+We use taxonomy of AI methods and classify them broadly into classical methods, machine learning, reinforcement learning and deep learning.
+There is significant overlap across different decision domains in terms of the used AI models.} This overlap suggests the importance of certain design decisions over others and hints at the possible gaps of current research.
 We have highlighted the importance of a more comprehensive research style that not only considers specific aspects of resource management but distills historical knowledge gathered from the myriad of AI-based decision-making methods to develop well informed AI models and eclectic management solutions.
 The various advances in the field of computing need to be considered in tandem to bolster AI research and build holistic AI-based methods for emerging application areas, future technologies and next-generation users.